HumanCompatibleAI/interpreting-rewards/README.md

 # interpreting-rewards
 This repository accompanies the paper [Understanding Learned Reward Functions](https://ericjmichaud.com/rewards.pdf) by [Eric J. Michaud](https://ericjmichaud.com), [Adam Gleave](https://gleave.me) and [Stuart Russell](https://people.eecs.berkeley.edu/~russell/).
-It aims to enable easy reproduction of the results from that paper and to serve as a branching-off point for future iterations of the work.
+It aims to enable easy reproduction of the results from that paper and to serve as a branching-off point for future iterations of the work. **Note that this repository is still very much a work in progress.
+Although you should be able to replicate many of the figures from scratch, the pipeline for training agents using a learned reward function (which Figure 3 and Table 1 need) is currently broken.**

 ## Installation